 They had no idea their online invention would take off like wildfire, gaining worldwide traction and bringing millions of people together to exchange video material.

 Today, YouTube is the third most popular website, and online video entertainment has never been more popular than it is now.
-People worldwide use this application, and if you add up how much time they spend on the site, it adds up to a lot of time.
+People worldwide use this application.

 1. What Is It like To Become A YouTuber?

 You can upload almost anything to the YouTube application.
 YouTube also allows you to see almost anything.

 Some fantastic films on YouTube are intriguing and entertaining; you will never see them anywhere else.
 People often dream about being famous by becoming YouTubers.

 The job of a YouTuber is not as pleasing as it seems.
 Isn't it just that you make videos on topics you enjoy and profit from?

 However, becoming a well-known YouTuber is a complex task.
 Every famous vlogger must devote a lot of time and effort to creating a video.

 Thus, you need to make a lot of research and even some tiny investments and learn about the whole process before you upload your first video.